 Let us have a look at what is an almond meal from a nutritional standpoint.

 Almond meal, like almonds themselves, is an exceptional source of nutrition.
-Primarily, almond meal contains an extremely high concentration of protein, with over 20 grams of protein per 100 grams of the meal.
+Primarily, the almond meal contains an extremely high concentration of protein, with over 20 grams of protein per 100 grams of the meal.
 The rest of the meal is comprised of some 49 grams of fat and 20 grams of carbohydrates per 100 grams and various minerals and vitamins.

 Due to its extremely high levels of fat and protein, 100 grams of almond meal will contain an astounding 576 kcal of energy, making up over a quarter of the recommended daily calorie intake.
 Almonds are one of those products that could be exceptional protein sources, except it is not, as eating too much will simply make you fat and even ill as too much fat will be really bad for you.
-Make sure you use almond meal in moderation.
+Make sure you use almond meals in moderation.

-Is Almond Meal Gluten Free?
+Is Almond Meal Gluten-Free?

 Almond Meal Alternatives